Medicare Part D Enrollment Tools

 AmerisourceBergen's Elevate Provider Network has proven that profitability is possible in Part D plans through careful plan analysis and by not seeking preferred provider status in plans that essentially guarantee negative margins.
 In understanding Elevate's decision to avoid preferred provider participation in certain Part D plans, you should remember:

 - LIS (low-income subsidy) patients pay the same co-pay regardless of whether or not you are a preferred provider.
 Full-benefit, dual-eligible LIS patients (those on Medicaid) will have a zero copay in any Part D plan.
 Other LIS patients will have the same fixed co-payments in all plans.

 - In some areas, LIS patients represent more than half of a plan's patient count.
-If you are a high Medicaid percentage pharmacy, the impact from not being a preferred network pharmacy will be greatly minimized.
+If a high percentage of your busiess is Medicaid, the impact from not being a preferred network pharmacy will be greatly minimized.